leosantos2003/CS50W-Project-2-Commerce/README.md

 ## About

-Proposed as [Project 2][https://cs50.harvard.edu/web/projects/2/commerce/] by CS50W.
+Proposed as [Project 2](https://cs50.harvard.edu/web/projects/2/commerce/) by CS50W.
+A front/back-end built with Django and SQL, for an e-commerce auction site similar to eBay.

-addeawsefw
+The site allows users to register an account to post auction listings, place bids on listings, comment on those listings, and add listings to a "watchlist".

 ## Screenshots